25 Winter Hiking Tips for Staying Warm and Safe in the Snow

 Snowshoeing in my local Wasatch Mountains near Salt Lake City

-Snowshoes are light and wide frames that attach to your shoe, ideal for hiking on deep snow.
+Snowshoes are light with wide frames that attach to your shoe, ideal for hiking on deep snow.
 By increasing the surface area of your feet, you’re able to float on top of the snow without sinking in too deep.

 When choosing a pair of snowshoes, you’ll want something designed for the terrain and conditions that you typically encounter on a winter hike.
 For soft, deep snow, you’ll want a longer snowshoe, while a shorter snowshoe is perfect if you typically stick to densely packed trails.